OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 ## Conclusion

-Octopus 2020.1 includes dark mode, cross-platform Azure and AWS step templates, Octopus CLI on HomeBrew, APT, and YUM package repositories, and new worker pool variables.
+Octopus 2020.1 includes dark mode, cross-platform Azure and AWS step templates, Octopus CLI on Homebrew, APT, and YUM package repositories, and new worker pool variables.
 This release is an excellent start to the year, and we're working hard to keep shipping a great product.

 Feel free to leave us a comment, and let us know what you think!
 Happy deployments!